kblackstone/Dev/Standard-SKU-LB-Sandwich/Readme.md

 This template creates all the infrastructure and appropriate UDRs in the 10.0.0.0/16 VNET.
 Post-deployment tasks include:

 - Licensing the FW (if you selected the byol license type)
-- Configuring the FW (download and import the fw-config file that matches your licensing)
+- Configuring the FW (download, import, and commit the fw-config file that matches your licensing)
-- Addition of a route back to your public IP address to the web and dev subnets (/32 route, next hop Internet) to allow linux vm log on
+- Update the Inbound HTTP NAT rule destination address with the Public IP of the External Load Balancer
-- Installation/configuration of the Apache Web Server software
+- Installation/configuration of the Apache Web Server software (sudo apt-get update; sudo apt-get install apache2 -y)

 To Deploy ARM Template using Azure CLI in ARM mode